15x low maintenance dog breeds: house & apartment (small, medium-size, large)

 If you look for Cavoodles for sale, you’ll see that this hybrid dog is one of the most popular breeds on the market in Australia today.
 This is because they inherit all the excellent traits of both the Cavalier King Charles Spaniel and the Poodle.

-However, they need regular grooming to keep their hair length in check, and brushing multiple times a week is also recommended to keep hair from tangling or matting.
+However, they need regular grooming to keep their hair length in check, and brushing multiple times a week is also recommended to prevent tangling or matting.

 Maltese

-The Maltese could be called the world’s most ideal companion lapdog and center of attention.
+The Maltese could be called the world’s most ideal companion lapdog and centre of attention.

-Their small size makes them ideal for small apartment living, but they’re also more than happy living in a big home with a big family.
+Their small low maintenance dog size makes them ideal for small apartment living, but they’re also more than happy living in a big home with a big family.

 Like the Portuguese Water Dog, the Maltese have no undercoat, but their hair comes in long, flowing locks instead, making them a popular first dog.